-Recent years have witnessed a wide range of researches circling around the one stage sampling setting of algorithm \eqref{alone} (\cite{s1}, \cite{s2}, \cite{multiguo}, \cite{s3}, \cite{sbsecond}, \cite{sb3}, \cite{mt5}, \cite{s4}, \cite{s5}, \cite{s6}).
-In one stage setting, the learning rates of least squares regularization scheme in \eqref{alone} is well investigated via kernel method in learning theory (e.g. \cite{s1}, \cite{s3}).
-However, the study on regularized least squares algorithms with two stages of sampling is still far from maturity.
-The only existing theoretical analysis on learning rates for distribution regression are provided in \cite{fang} and \cite{only}.
-The two works show that the optimal minimax optimal learning rates for algorithm \eqref{alone} can be obtained via integral operator approach under some mild conditions.
-It can be observed that, the above studies on distribution regression is still in single-penalty category.
-That is to say, only one regularization term appears in algorithm \eqref{alone} with corresponding single parameter $\la$.
-On the other hand, the multi-penalty regularization, as a stable and robust method in one stage-sampling kernel ridge regression setting (e.g.\cite{multi1}, \cite{mt1}, \cite{multiguo}, \cite{mt2}, \cite{mt3}, \cite{mt4}, \cite{mt5}, \cite{mt6}), has been shown to possess many advantages over single-penalty regularization.
-In contrast to single penalty regularization, it can incorporate any prior information into additional penalties, thus can simultaneously include various features in regularized solution such as boundedness, monotonicity, smoothness.
-With these merits, multi-penalty regularization scheme has been widely used in a variety of inspiring applications like image reconstruction, earth gravity potential reconstruction, option pricing model, data detection, sparsity analysis.
-In the context of learning theory, the learning rates of multi-penalty Tikhonov regularization is mainly studied in \cite{multi1} and \cite{multiguo}.
-However, the multi-penalty regularization scheme is still unexplored in literature of distribution regression.
-Motivated by aforementioned advantages of multi-penalty regularization scheme, we propose to investigate the multi-penalty regularization scheme in distribution regression setting to capture more potential features of distribution regression.
+In recent years, there has been extensive research focused on the setting of one-stage-sampling regularized least squares algorithm (\cite{s1}, \cite{s2}, \cite{multiguo}, \cite{s3}, \cite{sbsecond}, \cite{sb3}, \cite{mt5}, \cite{s4}, \cite{s5}, \cite{s6}).
+In the one-stage setting, learning rates of regularized least squares schemes have been thoroughly investigated using kernel method in learning theory (for kernel methods, refer to e.g., \cite{s1}, \cite{s3}, \cite{s4}).
+However, there is still a need for further exploration of regularized least squares algorithms with two sampling stages.
+The existing theoretical analysis on learning rates for distribution regression is only provided in \cite{fang} and \cite{only}.
+These works demonstrate that the optimal minimax learning rates for Algorithm {\eqref{alone}} can be obtained through an integral operator approach under certain mild conditions.
+It can be observed that, the above studies on distribution regression are still confined to a single-penalty category, where only one regularization term appears in Algorithm {\eqref{alone}} with a corresponding single parameter $\lambda $.
+On the other hand, the multi-penalty regularization, as a stable and robust method in one stage-sampling kernel ridge regression setting (e.g.~\cite{multi1}, \cite{mt1}, \cite{multiguo}, \cite{mt2}, \cite{mt3}, \cite{mt4}, \cite{mt5}, \cite{mt6}), has been demonstrated to possess many advantages over single-penalty regularization.
+In contrast to single penalty regularization, it can incorporate any prior information into additional penalties.
+It thus can simultaneously include various features in regularized solutions, such as boundedness, monotonicity, and smoothness.
+With these merits, the multi-penalty regularization scheme has been widely used in a variety of inspiring applications like image reconstruction, earth gravity potential reconstruction, option pricing models, data detection, and sparsity analysis.
+In the context of learning theory, the learning rates of multi-penalty Tikhonov regularization have been primarily studied in \cite{multi1} and \cite{multiguo}.
+However, the exploration of the multi-penalty regularization scheme in the literature on distribution regression remains incomplete and requires further investigation.
+Inspired by the aforementioned advantages of the multi-penalty regularization scheme, we aim to explore its performance in a distribution regression setting to capture more potential features of distribution regression.